Cedar Hills Property Tax Exemption for Seniors: What to Know

 1. What is the Cedar Hills property tax exemption for seniors?

-3. Is the exemption based on income?
+3. Is the Cedar Hills senior property tax exemption based on income?

 “Need help understanding your eligibility?
 Contact your local Utah County office or explore available senior tax relief programs today.”